Gateway/Portal/Mirror Painting

 Role in my Framework

-I advocates for multi-media approaches in magic, combining visual arts with ritual intent.
+I advocate for multi-media approaches in magic, combining visual arts with ritual intent.
 Gateway/Portal/Mirror Paintings exemplify this by merging artistic creation with energetic work, enabling practitioners to manifest and communicate across realms more effectively.
-In Multi-Media Magic, this enhances you's ability to tap into unseen forces through symbolic art. #
+In Multi-Media Magic, this enhances your ability to tap into unseen forces through symbolic art.

 Cross-Tradition Context